- 0.1.1 Recording a content standard

 0.1.32 Single-sheet manifestations

-0.1.32.1 If the manifestation consists of a single sheet, use as the preferred source of information the first of the following:
+0.1.32.1 If the manifestation consists of a single sheet, use as the preferred source of information the first of the following sources that has a title:

-- the whole sheet, recto and verso, including any permanently affixed labels issued with the resource
+- the whole sheet, including both sides and any permanently affixed labels issued with the resource

 - an original container or case issued with the resource (e.g., a portfolio, cover, or envelope)